vaneeza-shahid/AI-Projects/ai-recipe-generation/README.md

-# Drug-GPT
+# Recipe-GPT
-Drug-GPT is an LLM-based chatbot designed to provide general information on drugs\
+Recipe-GPT is an LLM-based chatbot designed to provide information on a recipe\
 LINK TO DEMO: *redacted*

 ## Instructions to build and run locally